-As a landlord, this is a way of securing a valuable asset – the commercial property which you have leased.
-Perhaps rent is significantly in arrears, and taking back the property will allow you to re-let it to other tenants.
+As a landlord, this is a way of protecting your property.
+Perhaps rent is significantly in arrears, and taking back the property will allow you to re-let it to another tenant.
 As a tenant, however, forfeiture of your lease could have a catastrophic impact on your business.

 Forfeiture is a drastic step and there are numerous legal provisions which aim to prevent the right from being used arbitrarily.
 One of these is the tenant’s ability to apply to the court for relief from forfeiture.